 Finding ways to engage your staff with cyber security training can be difficult but it doesn’t need to be.
 One of the best ways to educate staff and ensure key messaging is retained is by introducing the concept of storytelling in Security Awareness Training.

-Storytelling is one of the most powerful ways to breathe life into your Cyber Security awareness campaign.
-Let’s face it, Cyber Security can be a dull topic but it’s vital you find ways to engage your staff if you want to positively impact behaviour within your organisation.
+Storytelling is one of the most powerful ways to breathe life into your cyber security awareness campaign.
+Let’s face it, cyber security can be a dull topic but it’s vital you find ways to engage your staff if you want to positively impact behaviour within your organisation.
 The message is just too important to get lost in formal, corporate communications.

-Stories are fundamental to the way people learn; they help create an emotional response which makes it easier to remember what’s being taught.
-Cyber Security messaging can be brought to life, making it more relatable and real to people in their everyday lives.
+Stories are fundamental to the way people learn; they help create an emotional response that makes it easier to remember what’s being taught.
+Cyber security messaging can be brought to life, making it more relatable and real to people in their everyday lives.
 By making the story relevant to the end-user, you greatly increase the chance of that person retaining the information, therefore improving the overall security posture of your organisation.